miyako/4d-plugin-app-store-tools/README.md

 ------------|------|----
 date  |TEXT|The date when the app receipt was created

-This command reads the date when the app receipt was created.
+This command reads the date when the app receipt was created recorded in the App store receipt.

 ```
 date:=RECEIPT Get expiration date